When is the To All the Boys I’ve Loved Before sequel released on Netflix? Who’s in the cast and who’s playing John Ambrose McClaren?

 Each lead solid members have been busy!
 Lana Condor has appeared in Syfy’s Lethal Class, within the James Cameron-produced sci-fi movie Alita: Battle Angel, and voiced a personality within the animated collection Rilakkuma and Kaoru.

-Noah Centineo returned to Netflix to star in The Good Date, wrapped filming on Charlie’s Angels, and might be starring in Jackie Chan’s directorial debut, The Diary.
+Noah Centineo returned to Netflix to star in The Excellent Date, wrapped filming on Charlie’s Angels, and shall be starring in Jackie Chan’s directorial debut, The Diary.

 On 17th June, Centineo and Condor accepted the MTV Film & TV Award for Finest Kiss.
 Centineo thanked “Lana’s lips” in his speech: